Paint Your Plate Lesson Plan Grade 3 – Where Do Our Vegetables and Fruit Come From?

 Curriculum connections

 Grade 3.
 D1.
-Understanding Health Concepts D1.1 Food origins, nutritional value, and environmental impact
+Understanding Health Concepts D1.1 Food origins, processing, and environmental impact

 Demonstrate an understanding of how the origins of food (e.g., where the food is grown, harvested, trapped, fished, or hunted; whether and how it is processed or prepared) affect its nutritional value and how those factors and others (e.g., the way we consume and dispose of food) can affect the environment.